influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/administration/cluster-commands.md

 ##### [ `-v` ]

-Print verbose information about the join.
+Flag to print verbose information about the join.

 ##### `<meta-node-HTTP-bind-address>`